Benjamin Heyne

-Benjamin Heyne FLS (1770, Pirna, Döbra – 6 February 1819, Madras) was a German botanist, naturalist, and surgeon who worked in British India as a Botanist to Samalkot in the Madras Presidency under the British East India Company.
+Benjamin Heyne FLS (1770, Pirna, Döbra – 6 February 1819, Madras) was a German botanist, naturalist, and surgeon who worked in British India as a botanist to Samalkot in the Madras Presidency under the British East India Company.
 He collected and described plants from southern India, many of which were named after him by European botanists.

 Life and work in India

-The son of German classical scholar and archaeologist Christian Gottlob Heyne and Therese Weiss, daughter of German composer and lutenist Sylvius Leopold Weiss, Benjamin Heyne was born in Döbra, Germany.
+Benjamin Heyne was born in Döbra, Germany.
 In later life, Heyne joined the Tranquebar Mission run by Moravians where he took an interest in the botanical gardens.
 Through William Roxburgh he obtained a position in the Madras Presidency as a botanist at Samalkot around 1794.
-He was involved in introducing new food plants to overcome famines and these included potatoes and breadfruit.
+In July 1794 Colin Mackenzie was looking for a botanist to join his Mysore surveys and in July 1798, Heyne met Mackenzie at Hyderabad.
+Mackenzie appointed Heyne as a botanist for the Mysore Survey in 1799.
+Heyne however repeatedly took sick leave, choosing to stay in Bangalore.
+This led Mackenzie to drop him by 1802.
+Heyne however found work in Bangalore and was involved in introducing new food plants to overcome famines and these included potatoes and breadfruit.
 After the fall of Tipu Sultan, he was appointed to look for a new site for a botanical garden in Mysore and he chose Lalbagh.
 He moved many specimens from Samalkot to Lalbagh.
 He was formally titled "Naturalist and Botanist" in 1802.
 Heyne made an observation in 1815 that Bryophyllum calycinum was more acidic in taste in the morning than in the afternoon, among the earliest observations on Crassulacean acid metabolism.

 Geological map of the Circars, 1814.
 One of the oldest geological maps of India.

 Heyne married Charlotte Rebecca, daughter of L.C.
 Topander of Jaganaikepuram in May 1803.
 A mistress, Mrs Maria Clasina Heyne is recorded of having died at Hyderabad on 9 April 1809 while his wife Charlotte died in Bangalore on 29 July 1816.
 Heyne died at Vepery.